 - Bunyaviruses cause Korean HF (Hantavirus), Rift Valley fever and Crimean-Congo HF.

 - Flaviviruses cause yellow fever and dengue fever.

 Infected dendritic cells are largely impaired in their activation potency, likely contributing to the immune suppression that occurs during filovirus infection.
 Monocytes/macrophages, however, immediately activate after viral contact and release reasonable amounts of cytokines that target the vascular system, particularly the endothelial cells.
 Fibroblastic reticular cells, another prevalent infected cell type, are known to be a key regulator of circulatory and immune functions.
 Similar processes are thought to occur in arenavirus infection.

 These three diseases are almost invariably found in Central Africa where outbreaks are usually sporadic but very infectious and have a very high mortality rate.
-A study in Gabon showed that 6% of the population had had contact with Ebola HF but not Marburg HF or Lassa fever.
-Cases imported from endemic areas have been reported sporadically in the United Kingdom.
+Cases imported from endemic areas have been reported sporadically in the UK.

 - Ebola HF outbreaks are more sporadic but mortality is 50-90%.

 - Marburg HF outbreaks are also sporadic.
-There have been recent ones in the Congo and Angola.
+There have been outbreaks in the Congo and Angola.
 Deaths in Europe have occurred in laboratory workers who handled green monkeys.

 - Lassa fever is transmitted directly to humans by rodents, insect bites (especially mosquito), primates and patients.

 - Marburg HF originated from a group of African green monkeys imported from Uganda but the usual vector for Ebola and Marburg HF is not known.